 Erasmus student mobility is based on the ERASMUS Student Charter.

-The Erasmus+ Office of the University POLITEHNICA of Bucharest has a limited number of rooms available for accommodation in Regie Campus, P19 Dormitory.
-In the moment you choose the accommodation in UPB, P19 dorm, and you application gets validated, that means that we booked a place in the dorm for you.
+The Erasmus+ Office of the University POLITEHNICA of Bucharest has a limited number of rooms available for accommodation in Regie Campus, P12 Dormitory.
+In the moment you choose the accommodation in UPB, P12 Dorm, and you application gets validated, that means that we booked a place in the dorm for you.

-The rooms are for 2 people with a tariff of 100 euro/room/person.
-The accommodation in P19 dorm is provided only for exchange (incoming) students coming for:
+The rooms are for two people at a cost of 120 euro/room/person (600 LEI).
+The accommodation in P12 dorm is provided only for exchange (incoming) students coming for:

 ADVICES if you want to rent a room/apartment in Bucharest: